Major in Business Administration

 FIN 430 FINANCIAL INSTITUTIONS AND MANAGEMENT OF RISK (3)

 Discussion of the Federal Reserve including the goals and methods of monetary policy, an examination of financial institutions with an emphasis on depository institutions.
 Focus on identifying the risks faced by financial institutions and the management of the most important risks.
 Prerequisites: FIN 350 and FIN 333; senior major standing.

 FIN 433 PORTFOLIO MANAGEMENT (3)

-Provides comprehensive and detailed examination of equity investment portfolio strategies for individuals and institutions.
+Provides comprehensive and detailed examination of investment portfolio strategies for individuals and institutions.
 Portfolio strategies covered include strategic and tactical asset allocation and indexing.
-Other topics covered include investment policy, diversification, stock selection and stock screening.
-Prerequisites: FIN 333; senior status and major in BUAD, ECON or FIN minor.
+Other topics covered include investment policy, diversification, stock screening, and asset selection.
+Prerequisites: FIN 423; senior status; and major standing in BUAD or ECON or minor standing in FIN.